Optimal Causal Annotations: An Application to Casenotes in Social Services

+\paragraph{Baselines.} Across all experimental setups, we compare against completely random sampling for AIPW, and evaluate MSE relative to an oracle full-data skyline (infeasible in practice).
+We compare MSE to the skyline of the standard AIPW estimator with fully observed outcomes, that is when the budget equals 1 or $R=1$ for all data points.
+In our setting, completely random sampling for AIPW is the strong baseline, because AIPW is optimal causal estimation for the ATE.
+Other more complicated methods target other objectives.
+See \Cref{appendix-al-baselines} for more detailed discussion and experimental results including pool-based active learning baselines (which do worse).

+\paragraph{Simulated Data.} For our simulation study, we generate synthetic data following the data generation process defined in \Cref{appendix-synthetic-exp}.
+The synthetic data does not include $\tilde{Y}$, but best showcases the utility of our batch adaptive procedure for data annotation under a labeling budget.
+The leftmost plot of \Cref{fig:retailhero_lineplots} shows that our approach achieves the greatest percentage gains at the smallest budgets $0.1 - 0.3$ with $71\%-95\%$ average percentage gain.
+We also see a large reduction in confidence interval width on the log scale.

 \paragraph{Retail Hero Data.} We study a semi-synthetic dataset, RetailHero \citep{retailhero}, augmented by \citet{dhawanend} to include outcomes recorded in text.
-The dataset contains background customer information $X$, treatment $Z$ as a text message ad sent to the customer, and outcomes $Y$ of whether the customer made a purchase or not. \citet{dhawanend} sampled datapoints according to an artificial propensity score and generated text from the binary outcomes prompting LLMs to generate social media posts following personas (given covariates) (details in \Cref{appendix-data}).
+The dataset contains background customer information $X$, treatment $Z$ as a text message ad sent to the customer, and outcomes $Y$ of whether the customer made a purchase or not.

+\citet{dhawanend} sampled datapoints according to an artificial propensity score and generated text from the binary outcomes prompting LLMs to generate social media posts following personas (given covariates) (details in \Cref{appendix:real-data-exp}).
 These text posts are $\tilde{Y}$.
 The goal is to estimate the causal effect of SMS communication on purchase.
-This is an example of our contextual setting, where plentiful social media posts can offer insights into customer behaviors but companies may only be able to allocate a fixed amount of resources for ground-truth validation.
+This illustrates our contextual setting: abundant social media posts provide noisy signals, but only limited validation is feasible.